ollionorg/cloud-bigtable-ecosystem/kafka-connect-bigtable-sink/README.md

 * Importance: medium

-### retry.timeout.ms

-Maximum time in milliseconds allocated for retrying database operations before trying other error handling mechanisms.

-* Type: long
-* Default: 90000 (90 seconds)
-* Valid Values: [0,...]
-* Importance: medium

-### row.key.definition
+`row.key.definition`

 A comma separated list of Kafka Record key field names that specifies the order of Kafka key fields to be concatenated to form the row key.

 For example the list: `username, post_id, time_stamp` when applied to a Kafka key: `{'username': 'bob','post_id': '213', 'time_stamp': '123123'}` and with delimiter `#` gives the row key `bob#213#123123`.
 You can also access terms nested in the key by using `.` as a delimiter.
 If this configuration is empty or unspecified and the Kafka Message Key is a
 - struct, all the fields in the struct are used to construct the row key.
 - byte array, the row key is set to the byte array as is.
-- primitive, the row key is set to the primitive stringified.If prefixes, more complicated delimiters, and string constants are required in your Row Key, consider configuring an SMT to add relevant fields to the Kafka Record key.
+- primitive, the row key is set to the primitive stringified.
+If prefixes, more complicated delimiters, and string constants are required in your Row Key, consider configuring an SMT to add relevant fields to the Kafka Record key.

 * Type: list
 * Default: ""